Complex projective structures with Schottky holonomy: Schottky structures and handlebodies with cellular structures.

 By Proposition \ref{N} (iii), each component of $S \sm L$ is a sphere with at least 2 holes.
-Letting $H$ be a genus $g$ handlebody, we can identify $S$ with $\pt H$ so that each loop of $L$ is a meridian loop.
-Let $\Dl$ be the multidisk bounded by $L$ and embedded properly in $H$.
-Then $\Dl$ splits $H$ into finitely many $3$-disks.
-Thus we can regard $(H,\Dl)$ as a handlebody with a cellular structure whose 2-cells are the disks of $\Dl$ and 3-cells are the components of $H \sm \Dl$.
+Thus we let $H$ be a handlebody of genus $g$ and identify $S$ and $\pt H$ by a homeomorphism so that each loop of $L$ on $S$ is a meridian loop of $H$.
+Let $\Dl$ be the multidisk bounded by $L$ and embedded in $H$ properly.
+Then $\Dl$ divides $H$ into finitely many $3$-disks.
+Thus, similarly, we regard $(H,\Dl)$ as the handlebody $H$ with the natural cellular structure: its 2-cells are the disks of $\Dl$ and 3-cells are the closures of components of $H \sm \Dl$.
 Let $\Ht$ denote the universal cover of $H$, so that $\pt \Ht = \St$.
 Let $\Dlt$ denote the total lift of $\Dl$ to $\Ht$, which is a $\Gm$-invariant multidisk bounded by $\Lt$.